-offices: On first reference, refer to the offices on campus as the Office of, e.g., Office of Admission, Office of Advancement, Office of the President, etc. Capitalize both Office and the official name of the office.
-Admission Office and Advancement Office, etc. are acceptable on second reference.
+offices: On first reference, refer to the offices on campus as the Office of, e.g., Office of Admission, Office of the President, etc. Capitalize both Office and the official name of the office.
+Admission Office and President's Office, etc. are acceptable on second reference.
 They should also be capitalized.

-Ohio: Always spell out.
+Ohio: Always spell out in text and formal invitations.
+Follow U.S. Post Office abbreviations for mailing addresses.
 (See states.)

-online: This should be one word with no hyphen.
+online: One word with no hyphen.